adalau05/product_classification/README.md

-Objective: To classify retail products into four categories using rules:
+This project is used to classify retail products into four categories using rules:

 ⭐ Stars – High sales, high margin, high traffic